 7. Pour the remaining milk into the yogurt making glass jar.

-9. Add the probiotic starter:
+9. Add the probiotic starter - one of the below methods:

 10. Put the lid firmly on the yogurt making jar and place into the yogurt maker.
 Pour water slowly into the base.
 The water must not be filled over the ‘tall line’ indicated on the inside wall of the maker.
 Place the cover lid on top.